fredfung007/cityflow-nl/README.md

 ## Problem Definition

-For the purpose of this task, we utilize the proposed CityFlow-NL Benchmark in a \textit{single-view} setup.
+For the purpose of this task, we utilize the proposed CityFlow-NL Benchmark in a *single-view* setup.
 For each single-view track, we bundle it with three different NL descriptions.

 We divide the CityFlow-NL into training and testing splits.
 We build the